osrf/gazebo_design/model_editor/model_editor.md

 ### Overview

-The purpose of this project is to create an editor within the Gazebo client gui, gzclient, to enable users to create models without having to go and manually create and modify SDFs.
+The purpose of this project is to create an editor within the Gazebo gui client, namely gzclient, to enable users to create models without having to manually create and modify SDFs.

 ### Requirements

 The GUI should enable users to:

 1. create one model at a time.
 1. add links, visuals, collisions, and joints, sensors, plugins to a model
 1. configure properties of each entity listed above.